dadeg/merge-request-risk-assessment/README.md

 >     short note saying "this codebase has been customized for
 >     <provider> at <base_url>".
 >   * Update the Quick start to use the new `<PROVIDER>_TOKEN` env var.
->   * Update the "What it does" section to drop Indeed/JSOX language.
+>   * Update the "What it does" section to drop JSOX language.
 >
-> STEP 5 — Update `PLAN.md` to reflect the new (non-Indeed) shape:
+> STEP 5 — Update `PLAN.md` to reflect the new (generic) shape:
 >   * Drop the JSOX section.
 >   * Replace `PROJECT_REPO_MAP` / `DANBOT_ENV_PATH` /
 >     `LOCAL_REPO_BASE_PATH` discussion with the simpler `WATCH_REPOS`